-Kenai Fjords rainy, cold, and windy weather make hypothermia (or lower than normal body temperature) one of the greatest potential dangers to park visitors.
+Kenai Fjords' rainy, cold, and windy weather make hypothermia (or lower than normal body temperature) one of the greatest potential dangers to park visitors.
 Extreme hypothermia can be life threatening.
+Hypothermia can result from cold ambient temperatures between 30 and 60 degrees F, especially when accompanied by wind or rain.
+Should you get wet, you must be aware that hypothermia will likely follow.
 Many people don't realize that once they are shivering or have numb fingers and/or toes, they are in the early stages of hypothermia.

 The Best Way to Deal with Hypothermia...is to Avoid It!